rastafan/cordova-plugin-nativeaudio/README.md

+#!!!CAUTION!!!

+This fork is still under development and may be modified at any time.
+It may also change the original purpose of this plugin entirely.
+Breaking changes may happen at any time.

 # Cordova Native Audio Plugin

 Cordova / PhoneGap 3.5+ extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.